 Mother’s Day spending is predicted to hit a record-high this year.
-It’s a huge waste of money.
+But inflation may damper what mom’s get – a new survey shows that’s not a bad thing.

 Those are the results of the recently-released Mother’s Day Spending Survey from LendingTree.
 The online lending marketplace regularly polls Americans on their spending and debt.
-For this survey, the company polled more than 2,100 consumers on “what they’re planning to give this year, and moms on what they hope to receive.”
+For this survey, the company polled 2,000 consumers on “what they’re planning to give this year, and moms on what they hope to receive.”

-“Though it is a total cliché, it really is often the thought that counts on days like Mother’s Day,” LendingTree chief credit analyst Matt Schulz says.
+“Though it is a total cliché, it really is often the thought that counts on days like Mother’s Day,” LendingTree chief credit analyst Matt Schulz said last year.
 “Sure, it can be tempting to go flashy and spend too much money on a bunch of gifts, but you don’t have to do it that way.
 “Quality time can really be about the best gift there is.”

 Mother’s Day spending: disappointing mom more each year